anlexmatos/sb_bandarchiver/README.md

 # sb_bandarchiver
-Sparse Bundle Band Archiver - Group band files into archives of configurable size
+Sparse Bundle Band Archiver - Bash shell script to group band files into archives of configurable size

-I created this in order to upload a large (>100gb) sparse bundle disk image to Google Drive from an external hard drive while dealing with minimal free space on the boot drive.
-Archiving the 8MB bands into large but manageable chunks allows simple partial uploads to Google Drive that do not attempt to devour your drive space with an enormous upload cache…
+This script is designed to facilitate uploading a Sparse Bundle disk image to Google Drive (or any browser-based interface for cloud storage) from an external drive, when the boot partition is too small to cache the entire image while uploading.

+Sparse Bundles are made up of 8MiB segments called bands.
+Each band is numbered in hexadecimal.
+The script will group these bands into archives of configurable size (default: 10 GiB) in order to make drag-and-drop uploading of cacheable segments feasible.
+The archives are placed in the grandparent directory (i.e. outside of the sparse bundle).

 Currently all options are hardcoded and no command line arguments are read.